-Some people think it's fun to let their dogs run loose at rest stops or in other open areas, but the truth is that this can lead to injuries and even death.
+Some people think it's fun to let their dogs run loose at rest stops, in hotel lobbies or in other open areas, but the truth is that this can lead to injuries and even death.

 In 2012 several states quietly passed laws requiring people to secure their dogs when traveling in moving vehicles.